JonKing93/Paleo-DA-Hackathon--October-2022/source/PSM/psm.rst

 +++++++++++++++++++++++++++
 Next, you'll need to locate the elements of the state vector ensemble that are required to run each forward model.
 Every PSM object includes a ``rows`` command, which allows you to specify which state vector rows contain the inputs for a given forward model.

 You'll typically use the ``ensembleMetadata`` class to locate these rows.
-The ``closestLatLon`` command is perhaps the most used - it will search a state vector variable for the data values closest to a proxy site.
+The ``closestLatLon`` command is perhaps the most frequently used - it will search a state vector variable for the data values closest to a proxy site.
 Other commands that may be useful include ``ensembleMetadata.find``, which locates specific state vector variables, and ``ensembleMetadata.variable``, which returns metadata along the rows of a state vector variable.